emsal0/Socksify/README.md

 Socksify
 ========

-The finished product will be a tool that allows any command (curl,nmap,etc.) to make all requests via a SOCKS proxy.
+Socksify is a tool that allows any command (curl, wget, your very own software) to make all requests via a SOCKS proxy.

 compile with:

-    gcc -c -fPIC -shared connect_socks.c -ldl
-    gcc -c -fPIC -shared my_connect.c -ldl
-    gcc -fPIC -shared -o libmyconnect.so my_connect.o connect_socks.o -ldl
-    gcc -c parse_arg.c
-    gcc -c socksify.c
-    gcc socksify.o parse_arg.o connect_socks.o -o socksify -ldl

-(Will make Makefile work eventually!)
+    make

-As of right now, it compiles and executes fine, but I'm not sure if it really works properly.
+usage:

+    $ socksify "command" socks_host socks_port